billchaison/Windows-Trix/README.md

 ![alt text](https://github.com/billchaison/Windows-Trix/blob/master/cmd02.png)

-The cmd.exe program tests the following registry value to determine if this policy is set:<br />
+The cmd.exe program tests for the following registry value to determine if this policy is set:<br />
 `HKCU\Software\Policies\Microsoft\Windows\System\DisableCMD`

 The unicode string for the registry value exists in the cmd.exe binary.
 You can make a copy of cmd.exe and edit this string to defeat policy checking.
 Here is an example of generating the hex characters to search for.